bruits/maudit/website/content/docs/library.md

 // No changes before this block.

 RouteType::Dynamic => {
-  // The `get_routes` method returns all the possible routes for this page, along with their parameters and properties.
+  // The `get_pages` method returns all the possible pages for this route, along with their parameters and properties.
   // It is very common for dynamic pages to be based on content, for instance a blog post page that has one route per blog post.
   // As such, we create essentially a mini `PageContext` through `DynamicRouteContext` that includes the content sources, so that the page can use them to generate its routes.